TUM-VT/FleetPy/docs/2_input_data.md

 These files are saved in the corresponding travel time folders; free-flow condition is stored in the base-folder.
 Note that only the travel times/distances between the first x nodes are stored. x is defined by the shape of the matrix.
 These matrices are used by NetworkPartiallyPreprocessed.py and NetworkPartiallyPreprocessedCpp.py.

-### Preprocessing Methods

-There are various routing-modules that are based on different preprocessing scripts; the preprocessed data will also be saved in the respective network directory.

 <!-- (Yunfei): base directory